Alexandr211/gb-tracker/README.md

 <p>
 <h4>Hello!
 My name is Alexander Bashtanov</h4>
     <br>
+    The simple Task Tracker is a laconic, functional and free service for project management.<br>
+    <br>Laconic.
+Nothing should distract from project implementation.
+This is the basis for focused work on tasks.<br>
+    <br>Functional.
+The necessary functions to control the development of projects and their tasks are ready out of the box.<br>
+    <br>Free.
+Use of this service is completely free.
+All the time.<br><br>

-    <p>During the development of the simple Task Tracker application, the following features of Yii2 advanced template were used.
+    <br>During the development of the simple Task Tracker application, the following features of Yii2 advanced template were used.
         <br>
         <br> 1.
 The current time at the main page renders with PJAX.
        <br> 2.
 RBAC and ACF access filters is applied.